 In addition, households with limited resources to buy enough food often try to stretch their food budgets by purchasing cheap, energy-dense foods that are filling – meaning that they try to maximize their calories per dollar in order to stave off hunger.
-Those who are food insecure may also overeat when food does become available, resulting in chronic ups and downs in food intake that can contribute to weight gain.
-This is especially a problem for low-income women, who often restrict their food intake to protect their children from hunger.
+Those who are food insecure also may overeat when food does become available, resulting in chronic ups and downs in food intake that can contribute to weight gain.
+This is especially a problem for low-income mothers, who often restrict their food intake to protect their children from hunger.

 FRAC has developed this section of our web-site to provide the latest research and resources on overweight and obesity.
 Emphasis is given to low-income children and families as well as the important role of the federal nutrition programs in combating obesity.